 - Individuals with rare cancers, such as male breast cancer

 In families with an inherited susceptibility to cancer, not all members of the family are at the same risk of developing cancer, and the risk may be increased for more than one type of cancer.
-Genetic counseling can help individuals and families better understand their cancer risks and the available options for cancer screening, risk reduction, and genetic testing (when appropriate).
+Genetic testing and counseling can help individuals and families better understand their cancer risks and the available options for cancer screening, risk reduction, and genetic testing (when appropriate).

-After evaluating an individual’s personal and family histories, our genetic counselors will determine if genetic testing for hereditary cancer is appropriate.
+After evaluating an individual’s personal and family histories, we will determine if genetic testing for hereditary cancer is appropriate.
 If testing is recommended, then typically a small amount of blood or saliva is collected.
 The testing analyzes a person’s DNA for mutations, or changes, in cancer susceptibility genes that they were born with and that may have been inherited from one or both of their parents.